In this article:

 What are the capabilities of an Industrial GPU Computer?

-Industrial GPU computers provide an application-focused performance with a dependable platform for autonomous driving, vision-based quality assurance, medical imaging and other graphically depending tasks.
+Industrial GPU computers provide a application-focused performance with the dependable platform for autonomous driving, vision-based quality assurance, medical imaging and other graphically depending tasks.

 An additional solution utilizes the range of available low profile, lower power half-height graphics cards, which run directly off a standard PCI-e expansion slot, helping reduce cost while offering a compact footprint and efficient cooling.
 Half-height graphics cards (sometimes called mini-cards) are effective for graphics subsystems with a TDP below 75.